ngokhoa1202/cs-note/dbms/dbms-design/erd/ERD.md

 #dbms-design #dbms #erd-diagram

-- Stands for ==Entity-Realationship Diagram==.
+- Stands for ==Entity-Relationship Diagram==.
 - Easily understood by normal user.
-- Doest not involve any technical implementations.
+- Does not involve any technical implementations.
 # Basic notation
 - ![](Pasted%20image%2020240614104537.png)
 ## Note